Azure/azure-sdk-for-js/sdk/search/search/README.md

   new AzureKeyCredential("<apiKey>")
 );

+async function main() {
   const searchResults = await client.search({
     searchText: "wifi -luxury",
     // Only fields in Hotel can be added to this array.
     // TS will complain if one is misspelled.
     select: ["HotelId", "HotelName", "Rating"]
   });

   for await (const result of searchResults.results) {
     // result has HotelId, HotelName, and Rating.
     // Trying to access result.Description would emit a TS error. console.log(result.HotelName);
   }
+}

+main();
 ```

 #### Querying with OData filters